-After compilation of data and adjustment for risk factors like smoking and weight, women who miscarried more than three times were at risk of heart attack 5 times higher than their peers who had never suffered from a miscarriage.
-In addition, having just one stillbirth increased risked of heart attack around 2.5 times.
+After compilation of data and adjustment for risk factors like smoking and weight, women who miscarried more than three times were at risk of a heart attack 5 times higher than their peers who had never suffered from a miscarriage.
+In addition, having just one stillbirth increased the risk of a heart attack around 2.5 times.
 Women who had experienced an abortion during pregnancy were not at increased risk of heart attack, the study found.

 Though researchers admit there is a clear link between the spontaneous ends of pregnancy by the body, they have no idea why the link exists.
 "Recurrent miscarriage and stillbirth are strong sex-specific predictors for MI and thus should be considered as important indicators for cardiovascular risk factors monitoring and preventive measures," researchers offered.
 Additional studies are planned to look even closer at the increased risk